Understanding Liquidations in Osito Protocol

 A liquidation occurs when a position's borrowed amount exceeds its maximum borrowing capacity.
 During liquidation, the entire position is closed:

-Liquidations are the practical enforcement of Osito's core security principle:
+Liquidations are the practical enforcement of Osito's core lending principle:

 max_borrow ≤ pool_BERA - extractable_BERA

-When this inequality is violated (due to changing market conditions, increasing utilization, or accruing interest), liquidations restore the system to a mathematically secure state.
+When this inequality is violated (due to changing market conditions, increasing utilization, or accruing interest), liquidations restore the system to a mathematically sound state.

 When Liquidations Happen